C-Section Recovery: The How & Why of Scar Massage

 Priya also recommends having a look at the Burrell Education website for information about c-section scar massage.
 The website hosts a list of certified scar therapists so you can find one that’s local to you.

-If you enjoyed this, check out our Kids column for more from Eleanor, here.
+If you enjoyed this, check out more from our Kids column, here.

 Now Read This...